 Are you suffering from foot or heel pain with your first steps in the morning ?
 Do you live in Oakville and have you been diagnosed with Plantar Fasciitis or Heal Spurs.
 Get the right treatment for your foot pain from our Oakville chiropractic team.
-We use a combination of shockwave, ART, Graston and stretching to help our patients heal.
+We use a combination of shockwave, ART, Instrument Assisted Soft Tissue Therapy and stretching to help our patients heal.

-Our Oakville therapy team is starting to see an overwhelming increase in patients with foot and or heel pain with their first steps in the morning or pain in the foot after a prolonged period of sitting.
+Our Oakville plantar fasciitis therapy team, Dr. Steve and Dr. Jenn, are starting to see an overwhelming increase in patients with foot and or heel pain with their first steps in the morning or pain in the foot after a prolonged period of sitting.
 Like sitting at your computer for 4 hours and getting up to go to lunch only to collapse under the pain from your heel.
-Our Chiropractors find a large correlation between season change and the prevalence of plantar fasciitis.
+Our Oakville Chiropractors find a large correlation between season change and the prevalence of plantar fasciitis at our Oakville clinic.
 This is most likely do with footwear variables.
 Such as loosing your heavy winter go train boots and moving to a light non supportive casual dress flip flop or ballet flat.
 If your doing any walking to and from work or even basic errands we recommend you wear a quality pair of shoes and possibly get yourself fitted for custom orthotics.

 What is Plantar Fasciitis

 Plantar Fasciitis is characterized as heel or bottom-of-the-foot pain after a period of rest.
 The lower calf and Achilles can often be painful at the same time.
 It usually occurs with the first steps in the morning.
 Although some in the medical community feel heel spurs are the culprit of the pain, most patients with plantar fasciitis do not have heel spurs and the ones that do can be treated as if they didn’t have any heel spurs at all.